The 10 Minute Routine To Save You An Hour Tomorrow

 • If you work out in the mornings, set aside gym gear as well.

-• Gather in one spot your essentials like keys, wallet, and work gear.
+• Gather all your essentials in one spot, like keys, wallet, and work gear.

 This way, you save time out the door and can grab that morning coffee without the rush.